dfttoolkit package¶

 ValueError – the final KS states were not found in aims.out file

-- get_forces(n_occurrence: None | int = -1) ndarray[Any, dtype[float64]] [source]¶
+- get_forces(n_occurrence: None | int = -1) ndarray[tuple[int, ...], dtype[float64]] [source]¶

-Return forces on all atoms
+Return forces on all atoms.

-- get_free_atom_electrostatic_energy(n_occurrence: None | int = -1, energy_invalid_indicator: list[str] = []) float | ndarray[Any, dtype[float64]] [source]¶
+- get_free_atom_electrostatic_energy(n_occurrence: None | int = -1, energy_invalid_indicator: list[str] | None = None) float | ndarray[tuple[int, ...], dtype[float64]] [source]¶

 - get_geometry() AimsGeometry [source]¶